-Evaluation of potential source areas for metal loading to Greens Creek continued in 2007.
-The State and Forest Service requested information on areas downgradient of the mill thickener tank area at the 920.
-KGCMC identified four areas where intermittent drainage from the mill site rock fill beneath the 920 site enters Greens Creek.
+Evaluation of potential source areas for metal loading to Greens Creek continued in 2008.
+Previously, HGCMC identified four areas where intermittent drainage from the Mill site rock fill beneath the 920 site enters Greens Creek.
 The compositions of these drainage sources are summarized in Table 2.3.
-The data presented in Table 2.3 were collected during a period when flushing of stored oxidation products in the mill site fill is highest.
-Despite these conditions, comparison of water compositions in Greens Creek above and below the mill site toe indicates that the influence of the drainage is minimal (e.g. compare Sites 1 and 7 in Table 2.3).
+The data presented in Table 2.3 were collected during a period when flushing of stored oxidation products in the Mill site fill is highest.
+Despite these conditions, comparison of water compositions in Greens Creek above and below the Mill site toe indicates that the influence of the drainage is minimal (e.g. compare Sites 1 and 7 in Table 2.3).
 Elements of the action plan to minimize metals loading to Greens Creek from all identified sources include:

-- Installation of a collection pump in Pond C - Removal of pyritic rock from the access road behind the mill site - Improved sediment control at the 920 site - Reduced spillage of tailings from backfill trucks - Construction of a wheel wash at the 920 - Continued monitoring
+- Installation of a collection pump in Pond C - Removal of pyritic rock from the access road behind the Mill site

+- Improved sediment control at the 920 site

+- Reduced spillage of tailings from backfill trucks

+- Construction of a wheel wash at the 920

+- Continued monitoring